dini-ag-kim/stoeberspecs/evaluation/ReSpec/contents/vocabulary.md

 ### <dfn>@context</dfn>

 This holds the JSON-LD context as a reference.
 This MUST be `https://schema.org/`.
-Thus all properties of the service card can be prepended with `https://schema.org/` to get their full URI.

 <dl>
     <dt>Obligation</dt>